lonelycode/tyk-io-site-content/v1.9/setup/docker.md

 	git clone git@github.com:lonelycode/tyk_quickstart.git
 	cd tyk_quickstart

-**A quick note for those using an older docker client (previous to docker client v1.9.0):** There is another YML file for older clients in the repository, rename this to `docker-compose.yml` for your setup to work.
+**A quick note for those using an older docker client (previous to docker client v1.9.0):** There is another YML file for older clients in the repository, use this by specifying `-f docker-compose-pre-1.9.yml` directly after docker-compose (like `docker-compose -f docker-compose-pre-1.9.yml up -d`).

 ### Step 3.
 Bootstrap your dashboard and portal